Finite-time blowup in a parabolic-parabolic-elliptic chemotaxis model involving indirect signal production: Introduction

-\begin{remark} Our methods are built on the original ideas of Winkler \cite{Winkler2013}, and are also inspired by previous works where functional inequalities of the type in \eqref{eq: mathcalFCDtheta} have been successfully applied to chemotaxis models in various contexts: volume-filling by Cie\'{s}lak and Stinner~\cite{Cieslak2012,Cieslak2014,Cieslak2015}, by Lauren\c{c}ot and Mizoguchi~\cite{Laurencot2017}, by Hashira, Ishida and Yokota~\cite{Hashira2018} and by Cao and Fuest~\cite{Cao2024}; the Cauchy problem by Winkler~\cite{Winkler2020a}; competing chemotaxis by Lankeit~\cite{Lankeit2021}; two species models by Li and Li~\cite{Li2014} and by Ha and Kim\cite{Ha2024}.
-As far as we are aware, this is the first work to adapt the functional inequality \eqref{eq: mathcalFCDtheta} to the context of indirect chemotaxis.
+\begin{remark} Our methods are built on the original ideas of Winkler \cite{Winkler2013}, and are also inspired by previous works where functional inequalities of the type in \eqref{eq: mathcalFCDtheta} have been successfully applied to chemotaxis models in various contexts: volume-filling by Cie\'{s}lak and Stinner~\cite{Cieslak2012,Cieslak2014,Cieslak2015} and by Cao and Fuest~\cite{Cao2025}; the Cauchy problem by Winkler~\cite{Winkler2020a}; competing chemotaxis by Lankeit~\cite{Lankeit2021}; two species models by Li and Li~\cite{Li2014}.
+As far as we are aware, this work presents the first systematic implementation of the functional inequality \eqref{eq: mathcalFCDtheta} within the context of indirect chemotaxis.

 The primary challenge lies in deriving the functional inequality \eqref{eq: mathcalFCDtheta} due to explosion-suppressing effect of indirect attractant mechanisms.
 Mathematically, we shall obtain interior estimates $\|\Delta v\|_{L^2(B_\rho)}$ in terms of the dissipation rate $\mathcal{D}$ for $\rho\in(0,R)$.
 To achieve this, we first establish weighted uniform estimates $\||x|^{\beta-1} v\|_{W^{1,\infty}(\Omega)}$ with some $\beta > n-2$ in Section~\ref{sec: pointwise}.
-In Section~\ref{sec: linking energy to dissipation}, we introduce new techniques to handle the more complex second-order estimate. \end{remark}
+In Section~\ref{sec: linking energy to dissipation}, we are stimulated by \cite{Winkler2013,Cabre2020} to introduce the Poho\v{z}aev-type test function $\mathds{1}_{B_\rho}|x|^{n-2}x\cdot\nabla v$ to obtain the more complex second-order estimate.
+Here and below, $\mathds{1}_E$ stands for the indicator function of a Borel set $E\subseteq\mathbb R^n$. \end{remark}

 This paper is organized as follows.
-In Section~\ref{section preliminary}, we present some preliminaries.
+In Section~\ref{section preliminary}, we present some preliminaries involving the energy functional and basic estimates.
 Section~\ref{sec: pointwise} is dedicated to deriving uniform-in-time pointwise estimates for the chemical concentration.
 In Section~\ref{sec: linking energy to dissipation}, we establish the functional inequality \eqref{eq: mathcalFCDtheta}.
 Section~\ref{sec: finite-time blowup} is devoted to the proof of Theorem~\ref{thm: low energy enforced finite-time blowup}.
-In Section~\ref{sec: initial data}, we construct a family of positive initial data with arbitrarily large negative energy thus completing the proof of Theorem~\ref{thm: dense initial data for blowup}.
+In Section~\ref{sec: initial data}, we construct a sequence of initial data with arbitrarily large negative energy thus completing the proof of Theorem~\ref{thm: dense initial data for blowup}.